dhicks6345789/Infrastructure-Monitor/README.md

 # Infrastructure-Monitor
-Python webserver that monitors devices on a network
+A Python script to monitor devices on a network.

-I wrote this because of having some issues and waiting for people to tell us there's a problem is less than ideal.
+Original code from a [project by Browolf](https://github.com/browolf/Infrastructure-Monitor).

+Written to spot issues with services on a network rather than having to wait for users to report.

 It uses Flask which can be installed with Pip. https://www.w3schools.com/python/python_pip.asp If you have smoothwall, certificate errors can be stopped by excluding the pypi urls from https inspection.